The Early Years Foundation Stage (EYFS) Curriculum

 Teachers create opportunities for children to apply the skills and knowledge they have been taught, for example, having been taught about the features and form of a non-chronological report, children may be asked to write such a report about a historical figure they have been learning about.

-Our Phonics teaching is based on a number of schemes too: Sounds Discovery, Letters and Sounds and Jolly Phonics.
+Our Phonics teaching is based on Essential Letters and sounds

 If you would like any more information about the way English is taught please speak with your child’s class teacher.